-Owner who is NOT a Singapore Citizen, Singapore Permanent Resident (PR), Employment Pass (EP) holder, Entrepass holder or Dependant Pass holder must appoint a local manager (see below for local manager eligibility)
+Owner who is NOT a Singapore Citizen, Singapore Permanent Resident (PR), Employment Pass (EP) holder or Entrepass holder must appoint a local authorised representative (see below for local authorised representative eligibility)

 Medisave (Singaporean or PR only) must be paid up with CPF Board.
 Singaporeans

 Cannot be an undischarged bankrupt or convicted of any offence involving fraud or dishonesty whether in Singapore or elsewhere